JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 > A **container** is an isolated environment in which your code can be run.

 You can have thousands of containers, and unless instructed otherwise they will not be able to interact with each other.
 They're "run" from an "image" (see below).
 They can be started, stopped or restarted.
+They're (often) ephemeral, so if a container dies you can start up a new one and pick up where the last one left off.

+Containers can be run on your computer, or on some cloud service (more about this later).

 ### Host